FEVER BLISTERS AND EX BOYFRIENDS

 Disclosure: We’ve remained in touch for years, and my husband loves him.
 I love his wife.
 The four of us lived in Northern California back when they first met and before we had kids.
 So, if you imagined me starving myself for two months to get down to some kind of skinny jeans fighting weight, it’s not like that.
 This is a guy who lovingly cleaned my meatloaf splattered vomit off his record collection (and my face) after my 20th birthday celebration.
 This is a good guy, the kind of guy that has prompted my husband to regularly remark “You had good taste.”
 I’d like to think I still do.

 Regardless, 15 years without seeing someone and you might be hankering to put your best foot— or face—forward.
 But here was the thing.
-A few days earlier I had booked a facial laser treatment, to scrub off all those pre-cancerous sun spots and hope for some new collagen and a more youthful visage.
+A few days earlier I had been browsing for the best electric razor and instead booked a facial laser treatment, to scrub off all those pre-cancerous sun spots and hope for some new collagen and a more youthful visage.
 Clearly, I had not thought through the timing of the recovery.

 So, sit back for a moment and imagine meeting your old love.
 Now imagine your face, red and puffy like a broiled tomato, two small, hard, raisin eyes.
 If the swelling and the irritation weren’t bad enough, somewhere on the flight across the country my immune system had begun to respond to the procedure the way it does to an extreme sun burn, by forming a fever blister.
 Except that my face thought this was Armageddon.